-Established in 2013, Derby Teaching Schools Alliance is a not for profit Charitable Incorporated Organisation based at Chellaston Academy in Derby.
+About Us: Established in 2013, Derby Teaching Schools Alliance is a not for profit Charitable Incorporated Organisation based at Chellaston Academy in Derby.
 Our charity believes that every child in every class in every school deserves the best teaching and learning.
 DTSA has a growing team of SLEs who offer school-to-school improvement support and collaboration that contributes to ‘raising the bar and closing the gap’ in achievement for all children.
 We continue to grow and now work with over 120 schools in Derby, Derbyshire and other areas.
-School Direct Initial Teacher Education (ITE), Derby and Derbyshire STEM Science Learning Partnership (SLP) and Derby and Derbyshire Governance Partnership (DGP) are part of our offer.
+School Direct Initial Teacher Education (ITTE), Derbyshire and Nottinghamshire STEM Science Learning Partnership (SLP) and Derby and Derbyshire Governance Partnership (DGP) are part of our offer.

 We really are “by schools – for schools” and DTSA is a not-for-profit charitable incorporated organisation with any annual surplus reinvested to keep prices low and offer great value for money.

-We continue to receive excellent feedback on the impact of our courses, conferences, network meetings, school-based support and our School Direct Initial Teacher Education (ITE previously ITT) programme.
+We continue to receive excellent feedback on the impact of our courses, conferences, network meetings, school-based support and our School Direct Initial Teacher Education (ITTE previously ITT) programme.

 We welcome engagement from all types of school – all we ask is that you aspire to our values and vision: